Niels-wm/os-challenge-included-eagles/README.md

 The process model is described in the "Sequential Model vs Process Model" experiment.

 The thread model is somehow similar to the process model however threads are more lightweight than processes and thus changing threads is much faster than changing processes and creating and terminating threads is also much faster.
 Furthermore, threads share the same address space as opposite to processes.
 For our challenge, which are centered around speed, this sounds very promising.
 In our implementation we have a fixed number of maximum threads (In this experiment the maximum thread counter is set to 50).
-In this experiment we use first in first out (FIFO) scheduling to start and wait for threads i.e. when we have started the maximum number of threads we call join() on the thread which was first started.
-(This can be a problem discuss) and start the new thread when join() return.
+In this experiment we use first in first out (FIFO) scheduling to start and wait for threads i.e. when we have started the maximum number of threads we call join() on the thread which was first started, (This can be a problem discuss) and start the new thread when join() returns.
 I believe that the Thread model should be faster than the process model because threads are much more lightweight and don't have to copy the entire address space every time a new thread is started.

 #### Setup
-All test regarding this experiment has been executed on the same computer, we have tried to keep the workload constant during the test session, however this is nearly impossible and is a possible error.
-The configuration parameters of the client is the following:
+All tests regarding this experiment has been executed on the same computer, we have tried to keep the workload constant during the test session, however this is nearly impossible and is a possible error.
+The configuration parameters of the client was the following:

 ##### Run Configuration